DataVertex Candidate Search API

 Endpoint: POST https://api.data-vertex.com/v1/search

-Credit Cost: 1 credit per search (up to 100 profiles per page)
+Credit Cost: 1 credit per standard search (up to 100 profiles per page).
+Job description searches using jd_search cost 2 credits per search.

-Billing: Success-based - you're only charged if results are returned
+Billing: Success-based — you are only charged when results are returned

 Authentication